Infants may develop intestinal obstruction.

-The anus is the opening at the far end of the digestive tract through which stool leaves the body.
-The rectum is the pouch of large intestine that holds stool prior to defecation.
-In anorectal malformations, skin may be covering the area where the anus should be and the skin may be several centimeters thick or just a thin membrane.
+The anus Rectum and Anus The rectum is a chamber that begins at the end of the large intestine, immediately following the sigmoid colon, and ends at the anus (see also Overview of the Anus and Rectum).
+Ordinarily, the... read more is the opening at the far end of the digestive tract through which stool leaves the body.
+The rectum Rectum and Anus The rectum is a chamber that begins at the end of the large intestine, immediately following the sigmoid colon, and ends at the anus (see also Overview of the Anus and Rectum).
+Ordinarily, the... read more is the pouch of large intestine that holds stool prior to defecation.
+In anorectal malformations, skin may be covering the area where the anus should be, and the skin may be several centimeters thick or just a thin membrane.
 The opening to the anus may be narrow or may be missing completely.

 Anal atresia occurs when the intestines do not develop properly while the fetus is growing.
 It is not known why the intestines do not develop properly.

 Infants with anal atresia do not defecate normally after birth.
-Eventually, if the defect is not treated, intestinal obstruction develops.
+Eventually, if the defect is not treated, intestinal obstruction Intestinal Obstruction An obstruction of the intestine is a blockage that completely stops or seriously impairs the passage of food, fluid, digestive secretions, and gas through the intestines.
+The most common causes... read more develops.
 Intestinal obstruction is a blockage that completely stops or seriously impairs the movement of material in the intestines.
 Symptoms of intestinal obstruction in infants include pain, irritability, vomiting, and a swollen abdomen.

-Doctors often detect the abnormality by looking at the anus when they first examine the baby after birth, before symptoms develop.
+Doctors often detect the malformation by looking at the anus when they first examine the baby after birth, before symptoms develop.

 Anal atresia usually requires immediate surgery to create a passage for stool and to close the fistula.
-However, sometimes infants first have a surgical procedure called temporary colostomy.
+However, sometimes infants first have a surgical procedure called temporary colostomy (see figure Understanding Colostomy Understanding Colostomy ).
 In this procedure, the surgeon makes a hole in the abdominal wall and connects it to the colon to allow stool to flow into a plastic bag on the abdominal wall.
 The colostomy stays in place until the infant is older and the structures that need to be repaired have grown larger.
 The colostomy is closed when surgery to fully repair the defect is done.